 A gentle up & downhill walk to reach Montepulciano, another wine area.
 On the way you can stop at Montichiello, a surprising small village located on the top of a hill with a marvellous surrounding view, before you reach your last amazing bastion, the medieval town of Montepulciano.
 This has one of the most impressive Renaissance buildings in Italy: the church of San Biagio.

-Accommodation: The last night of our tour is spent in a family run 3 star hotel, there are several properties that we use in the centre.
+Accommodation: The last night of our tour is spent in the family run Albergo Duomo a 3 star hotel.

 Depart Montepulciano by bus or taxi to Chiusi then take a train to Pisa, Florence or Rome.